 It’s also a good idea to gather together the key assets that best represent your current brand – this could include your email templates, website, printed marketing materials like Business Cards, social profile pages and product packaging.
 Seeing them all in one place will help you to picture your letterhead design and think of it as part of a wider brand ecosystem.

 What’s the best font for your company’s letterhead?
 The font you use on your letterhead may be one you’ve already picked as part of your whole-company branding exercise, or you may be starting from scratch.

 If it’s the latter, think about some of the basics first before you jump headlong into font websites and lists, as these kinds of resources can quickly become overwhelming if you don’t know what you’re looking for.

 Once you know roughly what you’re looking for, you’re free to explore the wonderful world of fonts to find the one or two that will grace your company’s letterhead.
 Dafont, Typedepot and Google Fonts are all places worth exploring during your search.
 Once you’ve found the best font for your professional letterhead, you’ll be ready to move on to one of the most exciting steps: the layout.

 There are lots of different ways to set out a letterhead.
 As with other elements of your branding, you’re free to push the limits of convention and create your own approach.
-But if you’re comfortable sticking to the basics, there are a few tried and tested ways to lay out your letterhead which are worth knowing about.
+But if you’re comfortable sticking to the basics, there are a few tried and tested ways to lay out your letterhead that are worth knowing about.
 We’ll explore these here.

 With MOO’s Printfinity service, you can have up to 50 different designs within a single order, so there’s no requirement to limit yourself to a single layout.
 You could have a variety of letterheads for different purposes, or create bespoke ones for different people in the company.

 Whatever you choose, remember that the goal is to create a canvas for a future letter, not a finished piece of artwork.
-Your branding and design should play a supporting role to the content of the finished letter and should never compete with or overwhelm the wording.
-If in doubt, keep your layout minimal.
+Your branding and design should play a supporting role in the content of the finished letter and should never compete with or overwhelm the wording.
+If in doubt, keep your letterhead layout minimal.
 As with the font, try mocking up and printing a few variations to see what looks best.

 MOO Letterheads can be printed on either the Original paperstock, which is a classic smooth 120 GSM finish that plays well with most styles and designs, or the Luxe, which is Mohawk Superfine 118 GSM with a unique and award-winning finish and texture.